 - Dispensing and Measuring Optician

-There were about 77,600 jobs for Dispensing Optician in 2016 (in the United States).
+In the United States, there were 77,600 jobs for Dispensing Optician in 2016.
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 11,700 new jobs for Dispensing Optician by 2026.
-The BLS estimates 7,000 yearly job openings in this field.
+There will be an estimated 7,000 positions for Dispensing Optician per year.

 The states with the most job growth for Dispensing Optician are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Kansas, or Rhode Island.
 These states have the worst job growth for this type of profession.